 Trastevere is filled with narrow, cobblestone alleyways that run past buildings decorated with tangled ivy and vines.
 It makes you feel like you’re back in a medieval city.

-For many centuries, Trastevere was a working-class district, but in recent years, it’s become a bohemian hotspot for foodies and tourists wanting to see beyond Rome’s big-name attractions.
-At night, you can mingle in the Piazza di Santa Maria with crowds of young locals and students enjoying the nightlife, eating, and drinking.
-And if you climb the nearby steps of Gianicolo Hill, you’ll reach a spot with views across Rome, including the Pantheon and the Capitoline Hills.
+For many centuries, Trastevere was a working-class district, but in recent years, it’s become a bohemian hot spot for foodies and tourists wanting to go beyond the big-name attractions.
+At night, you can mingle in the Piazza di Santa Maria with crowds of young Romans and students enjoying the nightlife, eating, and drinking.
+It is my favorite part of town and my top recommendation for a neighborhood to stay in!

 Best places to stay in Trastevere